Secure payment gateway

 What is a secure payment gateway, and who needs it?

 A payment gateway is a technology that allows merchants to accept and process online transactions securely.
-We can compare it to a regular POS terminal that merchants use for accepting debit/credit cards in brick-and-mortar stores, but a gateway is designed for digital payments.
-It transmits payment information between all parties involved in a transaction, ensuring secure processing using security technologies such as tokenisation, SSL, and others.
+We can compare it to a regular POS terminal that merchants use for accepting debit/credit cards in brick-and-mortar stores, but a payment gateway is designed for digital transactions.
+It transmits payment information between all parties involved in an electronic transaction, ensuring secure processing using security technologies such as tokenisation, SSL, and others.

-Let's find out exactly how the gateway is involved in an online transaction:
+Let's find out exactly how the payment gateway is involved in an online transaction:

 - A customer makes an order on a merchant’s website, selects a preferred payment method and enters debit/credit card details on a checkout page.